Momma: Characters and story

 While Momma constantly tries to make her children feel insignificant without her, they consider her to be an emotional burden.
 Still, they love her in their own way as she loves them in turn.

-Other recurring characters in the strip include Mr. K, a bald senior citizen who attempts to court Sonya, but whom she cannot bear the thought of remarriage.
+Other recurring characters in the strip include Mr. K, a bald senior citizen who attempts to court Sonya, but to whom she cannot bear the thought of remarriage.
 Her best friend is Mrs. Grimhaus, a woman with similar child concerns.
 Unlike Sonya, however, she has been married several times, all ending due to divorce or death.
 Normy is Francis' best friend, who has a similar outlook to Francis on life and work.
 Some strips show Normy's family, who relationship with his own mother is even more strained than that of Francis and Sonya.

 Lesser parts of the strip show a flashback where Francis, Normy, and Thomas had all been ordered to serve an enlistment in the United States Army, and the trio sometimes reflects back on their service, joking how it was easier to handle than the trouble with their mothers.

 During the course of the strip, Momma has a variety of dream sequences, which include a homeless Francis holding a cup for donations.
 Other dream sequences include her late husband Jerome and herself at the gates of Heaven, awaiting entrance.
 Sometimes Jerome appears as an angel in a case where Sonya does not know what to do about her children or another problem in life.